Skip to Content

 Presume you want to acquire a property with an HOA.
 For that reason, you’ll also need to budget extra funds for special assessment costs, which don’t come up too often but can be large amounts, especially if the community is older and in need of repair or replacing big-ticket items.

 In the end, selecting whether to purchase a single-family rental in an Owner Association depends on whether the pros outweigh the cons.
 It also depends on the individual community and HOA and how likely the governing board is to meddle in the leasing process.
-So, it is vital to interact with other property owners in the area, read the documents completely, and see exactly what you are getting yourself into.
+So, it is vital to interact with other property owners in the area, read the documents completely, and see exactly what you are getting yourself into with Upper Valley Property Management.
 This is solid advice for any purchase, but specifically when buying a property with an Owners Association.

 Do you want the local expert’s advice on a property or community?
 We can guide you!
 Contact Real Property Management Beacon to learn how we help rental property investors like you find profitable investments.